 Sandra Gulland certainly touched both the writer and the transformation coach in me.
 At the 2019 San Miguel Writers’ Conference, I attended a keynote address given by the American-born Canadian historical novelist.
 Gulland is the international best-selling author of the Josephine B. trilogy inspired by the life of Josephine Bonaparte, as well as other works … Continue reading “On Fiction, Dream Building and Meeting a Role Model”

 Inside each one of us is an inner child who knows well why we are here and what we are about.
 The dreams we have in sleep are portals to that child, part of an ever-active inner guidance system that points us to our highest good.
 In this blog I share with you a recent … Continue reading “Dream Your Dream, Sing Your Song”

 In December of 1938, a young woman returned home from the Plummer Hospital in Sault Ste.
-Marie, Ontario, with her two young children in tow.
-At twilight, the girl and boy played, oblivious to their mother’s agitated state as she moved through their snug rooms picking up toys, preparing supper, clearing a space at the … Continue reading “The Stranger at the Door”
+Marie, Ontario, gripping her children’s mittened hands.
+Inside the house, the girl and boy played, barely aware of their mother as she moved through the rented rooms—picking up toys, preparing supper, clearing a space at the table, and avoiding … Continue reading “The Stranger at the Door”